 - DC 779.1 Teslin Tlingit Heritage Centre highlights inland Tlingit history, open daily June-September.

 - DC 785.2 Teslin Lake Yukon government campground.

 - DC 808.2 Junction with South Canol Road; rest area.
 South Canol Road leads 137 miles/220 km to junction with Campbell Highway near Ross River.
 Not recommended for tourist travel.

 - DC 808.6 Teslin River Bridge, third longest water span on the highway.

 - DC 808.9 Historic Milepost 836, JOHNSON’S CROSSING.
-Johnson's Crossing Lodge and RV Park; home-cooked food, baked goods, motel, RV park, gas, diesel, gift shop.
+Johnson's Crossing Lodge and RV Park; home-cooked food, baked goods, motel, RV park, WiFi, gas, diesel, gift shop.